COMHIS/bibliographica/vignettes/tutorial.md

 ## [1] 1350
 ```

-Sheet sizes are here calculated according to the [sheet size table](https://github.com/rOpenGov/bibliographica/blob/master/inst/extdata/sheetsizes.csv).
+The sheet sizes are calculated in the above example according to the [sheet size table](https://github.com/rOpenGov/bibliographica/blob/master/inst/extdata/sheetsizes.csv).
 The table can be changed by the user (see the function arguments) but by default the functions use this mapping:

 ```r